camelot-os/sentry-kernel/doc/concepts/uapi/syscalls/shm_set_credential.rst

    These flags are ORed so that multiple flags can be set if needed.

-   It is to note that the SHM_PERMISSION_MAP is ignored if the `outpost,no-map` attribute in the device tree is set (see :ref:`SHM general description <shm_principles>` of Sentry concept, for more information).
+   It is to note that the SHM_PERMISSION_MAP is ignored if the `sentry,no-map` attribute in the device tree is set (see :ref:`SHM general description <shm_principles>` of Sentry concept, for more information).

    .. code-block:: C